imagekitio/docs-keep-a-changelog/api-reference/media-api/copy-folder.md

 Full path to the destination folder where you want to copy the source folder into.
 For example - `/path/of/destination/folder`.
 {% endswagger-parameter %}

+{% swagger-parameter in="body" name="includeVersions" type="boolean" %}
+Option to copy all versions of files that are nested inside the selected folder.
+By default, only current version of files are copied.
+When set to `true`, all versions of files will be copied.

+**Default value** \- `false`
+{% endswagger-parameter %}

 {% swagger-response status="200" description="On success, you will receive a jobId which can be used to get the copy operation's status." %}
 ```javascript
 {